akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 The `renderers` object will contain the Renderers configuration used in GuideCMS.

 The Configuration class can be initialized from an object passed to the constructor, as shown here.
-In this case we pass in the partials directory, and layouts directory.
-It can also be configured, or reconfigured, via several methods for changing other configuration settings.
+In this case we pass in a single partials directory, and a single layouts directory.
+The API supports an array of each type of directory, but in this case we need only one.
+The package can be configured, or reconfigured, via several methods for setting other configuration values.

 The Renderers package includes support for rendering both Markdown and AsciiDoctor documents.
 For Markdown, there is a default configuration that works well, but we can also do customizations.